-- NLP was indistinguishable from MT for a long time for some weird reason - Athanasius Kircher -- 'polygraphy' (1630) for translation without understanding - side note: kircher is really weird guy! he - incorrectly deciphered hieroglyphics - Went into Vesuvius' erupting crater for his geology research - invented a cat piano - o check him out at the Museum of Jurassic Technology just outside Culver City - Becher mechanical meta-language for language-to-meaning (in the service of NLP): 1666 - Georges Artsruni mechanical brain (1930) - Computers proposed for translation (1949...3 years after computer invented) - ACL founded (as the ''Association for Machine Translation") in 1962; produced ACL conference (since 1962 but records at https://aclanthology.org/ go back to 1979) and CL journal (since 1975).
-EACL started in 1983, NAACL in 2000 but is merged with HLT which started in 1986.
-IJCNLP in 2005 merging with AACL in 2020.
-COLING started in the 60s?
-(1980 is the 8th, 1965 is the oldest in the anthology, it's roughly but not exactly every two years).
-It's all a bit confusing!
-EMNLP started in 1996; more below
+- NLP was indistinguishable from MT for a long time for some weird reason - Athanasius Kircher -- 'polygraphy' (1630) for translation without understanding - o side note: kircher is really weird guy! he - incorrectly deciphered hieroglyphics - Went into Vesuvius' erupting crater for his geology research - o invented a cat piano - check him out at the Museum of Jurassic Technology just outside Culver City (in 2025 due to other exhibits) - Becher mechanical meta-language for language-to-meaning (in the service of NLP): 1666 - Georges Artsruni mechanical brain (1930) - Computers proposed for translation (1949...3 years after computer invented) - ACL founded (as the ''Association for Machine Translation") in 1962; produced ACL conference (since 1962 but records at https://aclanthology.org/ go back to 1979) and CL journal (since 1975).
+EACL started in 1983, NAACL in 2000 but merged with HLT which started in 1986.
+EMNLP started in 1996; there are others too!

-The US defense department has long had a desire to gain situational awareness, know what the Russians were saying, etc. So DARPA/ARPA/IARPA has always been part of the underlying funding and support of this work.

-- Government programs tried (and still try) to get researchers to solve very complicated end-to-end tasks such as "extract all useful knowledge from ship-to-ship communications."
+- The US defense department has long had a desire to gain situational awareness, know what the Russians were saying, etc. So DARPA/ARPA/IARPA has always been part of the underlying funding and support of this work. - Government programs tried (and still try) to get researchers to solve very complicated end-to-end tasks such as "extract all useful knowledge from ship-to-ship communications."
 We have been breaking them down to their component parts, this leads to the tasks I'll describe next - Through the mid-1980s a CL/NLP paper would be a description of a system or a grammar or formalism along with, perhaps, some examples of what it could do/represent.
 Rule-based, by thinking carefully about the various ways, e.g. "a psychiatrist would respond to a paranoid patient" or "interpret this word problem about physics" - Starting in the mid-1980s more attention was paid to corpus-based or statistical approaches that used data, learned probabilistic models, and actually started to work well on unseen data. - Starting in the mid-2010s we were able to use GPUs to seriously train neural networks, getting often really nice results, and attracting more attention from big business.
-As data and compute availability have grown we can increasingly complete larger end-to-end tasks.
+As data and compute availability have grown we can increasingly complete larger end-to-end tasks. - In November 2022, ChatGPT was publicly released, drastically increasing public awareness of the field, which as of this writing (updated fall 2024) has implications in labor rights movements, political campaigns, and seemingly every other aspect of modern life.
+[It is very weird to see nonstop ads for your niche research on the olympics]